pthippeswamy/AzStorageDiscoveryScripts/README.md

 # AzStorageDiscoveryScripts

-This PowerShell script automates the migration of Azure Storage Discovery Workspace (ASDW) resources from an older API version (`2025-04-01-preview`) to a newer version (`2025-06-01-preview`).
+The PowerShell scripts automates the migration of Azure Storage Discovery Workspace (ASDW) resources from an older API version (`2025-04-01-preview`) to a newer version (`2025-06-01-preview`).
 It fetches the existing resource, modifies its properties to match the new schema, creates a new resource with the updated API version, and deletes the old one.
+Migrate_ASDW.ps1 uses ARMClient to do the migration.
+Migrate_ASDW_REST.ps1 invoked REST APIs to the migration.

 ## Overview